Desmond Doran

-He is recorded as being an officer in the Secret Intelligence Service before transferring to the army.
+Military career

-He was commissioned in the Intelligence Corps as a Lieutenant on 12 February 1943; his service number was 274197.
-He is recorded as having been on the staff of Security Intelligence Middle East (SIME) based in Cairo.
+Doran is recorded as being an officer in the Secret Intelligence Service before transferring to the army.
+He was commissioned in the Intelligence Corps as a lieutenant on 12 February 1943; his service number was 274197.
+He is recorded as having been on the staff of Security Intelligence Middle East (SIME), based in Cairo.
 His preferred titling was Desmond Doran whilst on government service.

-At the end of the war Doran was transferred from Cairo to British Mandatory Palestine and became the Area Security Officer for Jaffa/Tel Aviv.
-His living quarters and office were located above another government office located at the municipal boundary between Jewish Tel Aviv and the Arab port of Jaffa.
+At the end of the Second World War, Doran was transferred from Cairo to British Mandatory Palestine and became the Area Security Officer for Jaffa.
+His living quarters and office were located above another government office, located at the municipal boundary between Jewish Tel Aviv and the Arab port of Jaffa.

-He died of wounds received in a terrorist attack on his quarters on 9 September 1946.
-He was buried at the Ramleh War Cemetery now located in Israel.
+Doran died of wounds received in a terrorist attack on his quarters on 9 September 1946.
+He was buried at the Ramleh War Cemetery, now located in Israel.
 Major Doran had been specifically targeted by the Lehi because he was a threat to the organistation.
-Doran's Romanian-born wife Sanda and other military personnel Arab and British were involved in the attack.
+Doran's Romanian-born wife Sanda and other military personnel were also killed or injured in the attack.
 Major Doran's obituary notice indicates that Sanda Doran did survive the injuries received in the attack.